jkotan/scingestor/doc/index.rst

 ## Measurment Datasets which group scan metadata

-The `__command__ start <measurement>` and `__command__ stop` allows to pass information to scicat ingestor which scan datasets should be grouped into the measurement dataset, i.e. by default of scan datasets between start and stop commands are grouped to the one measurement.
+The `__command__ start <measurement>` and `__command__ stop` allow to pass information to scicat ingestor which scan datasets should be grouped into the measurement dataset, i.e. by default of scan datasets between start and stop commands are grouped to the one measurement.

 Sardana Measurement macros
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The config/scmacros.py module provides sardana macros which help to start/stop measurement
+The config/scmacros.py module provides sardana macros which help to start/stop the measurement
-* **start_measurement <measurement>** starts a new measurment with the given nam
+* **start_measurement <measurement>** starts a new measurment with the given name
-* **make_measurement <measurement>** starts a new measurment with the given name and add to the measurement the last scan
+* **make_measurement <measurement>** starts a new measurment with the given name and adds to the measurement the last scan
 * **update_measurement** updates the current measurement dataset in the SciCat database
 * **stop_measurement** updates the current measurement dataset in the SciCat database and stops the  measurement
 * **show_measurement** shows the current measurement name